Dog Breeds in Canada – Complete Breed Profiles

 Learn more >

-Doberman Pinscher with a sleek black and tan coat sitting alertly on a dirt path surrounded by green trees and foliage.
+Basenji with a reddish-brown and white coat sitting attentively on a dirt trail surrounded by greenery, showing its upright ears and graceful posture.

 Learn more >